getify/You-Dont-Know-JS/types & grammar/ch4.md

 You could rightly make the case that since `String(null)` becomes `"null"`, then `String([null])` should also become `"null"`.
 That's a reasonable assertion.
 So, that's the real culprit.

 *Implicit coercion* itself isn't the evil, here.
 Even an *explicit coercion* of `[null]` to a `string` results in `""`.
 What's at odds is whether it's sensible at all for `array` values to stringify to the equivalent of their contents, and exactly how that happens.
 So, direct your frustration at the rules for `String( [..] )`, because that's where the craziness stems from.
+Perhaps there should be no stringification coercion of `array`s at all?
+But that would have lots of other downsides in other parts of the language.

 Another famously cited gotcha: